Come mothers and fathers throughout the land,

 The informed know that the AIDS epidemic was the furthest advanced in heterosexual Africa, and because of the conservative agenda of the Reagan and Bush administrations, the disease was allowed to infect millions of America’s citizens before anything significant was done.
 After all, AIDS was “only killing faggots.”

 Yes, the LGBT community had indeed learned how to access and motivate “the system.”
 We had to quickly learn how to organize, communicate, and to move in league.
-We learned to work together and thanks to our friends such as Dr. Mathilde Krim & the late Elizabeth Taylor (AMFAR), we continue to raise more money for AIDS research than we might have ever imagined — and we learned to understand, respect and care more for one another in the process.
+We learned to work together and thanks to our friends such as the late Dr. Mathilde Krim & Elizabeth Taylor (AMFAR), we continue to raise more money for AIDS research than we might have ever imagined — and we learned to understand, respect and care more for one another in the process.

 Despite AIDS, we somehow continued our struggle for social equality, for our rightful inclusion in written history, and for the recognition of the many contributions LGBTs have made throughout history to the defense of our country — of particular importance to those of us who live in Hawai‘i with its high concentration of military.
 The ending of “Don’t Ask, Don’t Tell” on September 20, 2011, by the Obama administration was yet another enormous accomplishment.